 Dallas and Fort Worth DWI Attorney

 From there, the officer has several ways to determine if you met the legal definition of intoxication: (a) not having the normal use of mental faculties; (b) not having normal use of physical faculties; or (3) having a blood/ alcohol concentration of 0.08 or greater.
 They will likely interview you and conduct a recorded field sobriety test which is admissible in court.
-(I would argue that this test is imperfect, as I have seen many drivers who simply struggled with walking on a graveled road in high heels, for example.)
+(A DWI Lawyer should argue that this test is imperfect, as an experienced DWI Lawyer has seen many drivers who simply struggled with walking on a graveled road in high heels, for example.)

 They may also ask you to take a breathalyzer test.
 Many people are of the belief that refusing the test will prevent their arrest.
 This is patently untrue.
 In fact, refusing the breathalyzer can bring additional penalties if you are arrested.
 (Interesting fact: breathalyzer machines have occasionally been known to give inaccurate readings due to common medical conditions like GERD or a hiatal hernia.)

-If you appeal, you will have what is called an ALR hearing where you and your lawyer can state your appeal.
-If your appeal is denied, as most are, your lawyer may be able to help you obtain an Occupational Drivers License so that you make still commute to your job while awaiting your trial.
+If you appeal, you will have what is called an ALR hearing in Tarrant County where you and your Tarrant County ALR lawyer can state your appeal.
+If your appeal is denied, as most are, your Tarrant County ALR lawyer may be able to help you obtain a Texas Occupational Drivers License so that you make still commute to your job while awaiting your trial.

 Navigating Your Criminal Case

-Please call me as soon as possible so that we can begin working on your case today.
+Call as soon as possible so that you can begin working with a Tarrant County DWI Lawyer on your case.